50,000 handmade face masks to support COVID-19 prevention in NE Nigeria

 “This is a great opportunity for women of Borno state as a whole, because these face masks will not only benefit commercial transportation drivers, market vendors and the public, but it is also an income generating activity for us,” says Bintu, a tailor who helped train the other members of the group on making masks.
 “I praise NERI for all that they have been doing for women in the state.”

 Bintu and the other tailors had all previously received livelihoods skills training through NLCB under various activities aimed at supporting vulnerable women to generate income.
 Past trainings have focused on how to make bags, shoes and other items, and the same process is now being applied to producing masks.
 The mask making training occurred in small group settings, and then the women were provided with materials and instructions to continue the work from home.

 The masks, sized for children and adults, are made from 100 percent cotton and use multiple layers of a traditional patterned fabric called Ankara.
 The masks were reviewed and approved by Borno state health authorities, confirming their high quality.

 Coordinators are regularly stopping by the tailors’ homes to collect finished masks and then donate them to the state officials, who then distribute them to markets, mosques, motorparks and other high-traffic areas.
-The initiative aims to produce a total of 50,000 masks for donation.

 In the future, NLCB is working on establishing a collective for the tailors, so that they can continue collaborating to produce and sell masks in bulk.